soraxas/firmware/README.md

 - `setStatus <custom text>` will append <custom text> to the error report buffer, if there is enough space for that
 - `goTo <int>` will go to action index int.
 Actions are indexed from zero.
 - `startMouse/stopMouse` start/stop corresponding action.
 E.g., `startMouse move left`
+- `recordMacro|playMacro` targets vim-like macro functionality.
+For the time being, only one slot is available.
+Usage: call `recordMacro`, do some work, end recording by another `recordMacro`.
+Now you can play the actions back by calling `playMacro`.
+Only BasicKeyboard scancodes are available at the moment.
+These macros are recorded into RAM only.

 ## Known issues